bdqnghi/bi-tbcnn/README.md

-# Cross-Language Program Classification using Bilateral Tree-based Convolutional Neural Networks
+# Bilateral Tree-based Convolutional Neural Networks

 The project is an implementation of Bi-TBCNN introduced in our paper accepted by <a href="https://nl4se.github.io">the 1st Natural Languages for Software